ksingh7/e-library-app-on-elasticsearch-ocs-ocp/README.md

 In this tutorial, we'll walk through setting up our own full-text search application.
 Our example app will provide a UI and API to search the complete texts of 100 literary classic novels (https://www.gutenberg.org) such as *Peter Pan*, *Frankenstein*, and *Treasure Island*.

-You can preview a completed version of this example app here - https://search.patricktriest.com

 ![preview webapp](https://cdn.patricktriest.com/blog/images/posts/elastic-library/sample_4_0.png)

 ## Deployment Architecture